trinodb/trino/presto-docs/src/main/sphinx/security/internal-communication.rst

 Enabling encryption impacts performance.
 The performance degradation can vary based on the environment, queries, and concurrency.

-For queries that do not require transferring too much data between the Presto nodes e.g. ``SELECT count(*) FROM table``, the performance impact is negligible.
+For queries that do not require transferring too much data between the Trino nodes e.g. ``SELECT count(*) FROM table``, the performance impact is negligible.

 However, for CPU intensive queries which require a considerable amount of data